dmanx-sorel/Foreval/README.md

 >-  logical functions: and, or, not, xor, nand, nor, xnor
 >-  trigonometric, hyperbolic, ... and other functions.
 >-  special functions: gamma, bessel, legendre, ...and other.
+>-  statistical functions, functions of generate of pseudorandom numbers.
 >-  functions with arrays: max, min, sum, ...and other.
 >-  algorithmic commands: if, goto, gosub/return, call, for, while, case,...and other.
 >-  procedures for masking and intercepting FPU exceptions: setmaskfpu, try, except,...and other.